 Prefer to pay by check?
 Complete this form and we'll send you an invoice.

-Senior Director of Appeals and Operations, Vanderbilt University
+Senior Director of Donor Relations, Vanderbilt University Medical Center

-Avaleen Morris Reid is the Senior Director of Appeals and Operations at Vanderbilt University, where she leads a team of seven development professionals and oversees direct marketing fundraising and annual giving stewardship.
-With over 15 years of experience in higher education, her previous roles have included Director of Appeals and Donor Participation at Vanderbilt, annual giving positions at Emory University, and an enrollment management position at Spelman College.
+Avaleen Morris is the Senior Director of Donor Relations at Vanderbilt University Medical Center, where she leads strategic communications, stewardship, and community engagement teams.
+With over 15 years of experience in higher education, her previous roles have included Senior Director of Loyalty Giving and Specialty Campaigns at Vanderbilt, annual giving positions at Emory University, and an enrollment management position at Spelman College.
 A Judging Coordinator for CASE District III awards, Avaleen holds both a BS in Psychology and an AA in Mass Communication/Media Studies from Northern Caribbean University.